Hillforts in Britain

-Excavations at hillforts in the first half of the 20th century focussed on the defenses, based on the assumption that hillforts were primarily developed for military purposes.
-The exception to this trend began in the 1930s with a series of excavations undertaken by Mortimer Wheeler at Maiden Castle, Dorset.
-From 1960 onwards, archaeologists shifted their attention to the interior of hillforts, re-examining their function.
-Currently, post-processual archaeologists regard hillforts as symbols of wealth and power.
-Michael Avery has stated the traditional view of hillforts by saying, "The ultimate defensive weapon of European prehistory was the hillfort of the first millennium B.C.".
-By contrast, Professor Ronald Hutton wrote in the English Heritage Members Magazine in March 2020 "It now seems that they were assembly places where farming families would meet seasonally..."

 Nomenclature

 The spellings "hill fort", "hill-fort" and "hillfort" are all used in the archaeological literature.
 The Monument Type Thesaurus published by the Forum on Information Standards in Heritage lists hillfort as the preferred term.
 They all refer to an elevated site with one or more ramparts made of earth, stone and/or wood, with an external ditch.
 Many small early hillforts were abandoned, with the larger and greater ones being redeveloped at a later date.
 Some hillforts contain houses.

 Similar but smaller and less defendable earthworks are found on the sides of hills.
 These are known as hill-slope enclosures and may have been animal pens.